ncihtan/htan_missing_manual/data_access/synapse_to_cds.md

 ---
-order: 994
+order: 993
 ---

-# Accessing HTAN open access data stored in Synapse via SB-CGC
+# Accessing Synapse Open Access Data in SB-CGC

+[Seven Bridges Cancer Genomics Cloud (SB-CGC)](https://www.cancergenomicscloud.org/) is a cloud platform for the analysis and storage of large cancer datasets.

-HTAN’s open-access data, including most datasets, is hosted on Synapse and can be loaded into the SevenBridges Cancer Genomics Cloud using the following instructions.
-Note that open-access Level 2 images are available separately through the Cancer Data Service (CDS).
+HTAN’s open-access data, including most datasets, is hosted on Synapse and can be loaded into SB-CGC using the following instructions.
+Note that open-access Level 2 images are available separately through the [Cancer Data Service (CDS)](cds_cgc.md).

 ## Video walkthrough